darmankhan/Street-Mapping/README.txt

 Project 3
-Collaborators: Darman Khan
+Collaborators: Darman Khan (NetID: dkhan2), Bahawar Sharif Dhillon(NetID: bdhillon)
-NetID: dkhan2

-Collaborator: Bahawar Sharif Dhillon
-NetID: bdhillon

 In this project we implemented Dijkstra's Algorithm to compute the shortest path from one vertex to the other.
 This was done using 3 main classes: Intersection, Road and StreetMap.